Hunters Creek Village, Texas: Colleges and universities

 Both Spring Branch ISD and Houston ISD (and therefore the whole city of Hunters Creek Village) are served by the Houston Community College System.
 The Northwest College operates the nearby Spring Branch Campus in Houston.

 Public libraries

-It is served by the Spring Branch Memorial Branch of Harris County Public Library (the Spring Branch Memorial Branch is in Hedwig Village).
+The city is served by the Spring Branch Memorial Branch of Harris County Public Library (the Spring Branch Memorial Branch is in Hedwig Village).

 Media

 The Houston Chronicle is the area regional newspaper.